ReyshaJV/weizmann-internship/README.md

-# Electric field at a particular point in space
+# Introducing Disorder in the atomic array